Investors - Poised for sustainable success

 Duration of the mandate and term of office of the lead auditor

 At the AGM on July 5, 2001, PricewaterhouseCoopers AG was elected auditor for Sonova Holding AG and the Sonova Group.
-At the AGM 2017, PricewaterhouseCoopers AG was reelected for another one-year term.
+At the AGM 2018, PricewaterhouseCoopers AG was re-elected for another one-year term.
 Sandra Boehm has served as lead auditor for the existing auditing mandate since June 18, 2013.

 Tax services consist of services in connection with compliance with tax laws.

 Non-audit services mainly consisted of consulting fees in connection with local regulatory requirements.

 The values of audit, audit-related, tax, and non-audit services are in line with ratios suggested by commonly applied good practice standards that relate to the independence of auditors.
 A formal policy issued by the Audit Committee is in place that regulates all non audit assignments of the auditors.

 The external auditors report their findings semi-annually directly to the Audit Committee of the Board of Directors.
 In FY 2018/19, the external auditors attended 3 out of 4 Audit Committee meetings physically or by telephone conference.
 The Audit Committee of the Board of Directors reviews the performance, compensation, and independence of the external auditors on a regular basis.
 The Audit Committee reports its findings to the Board of Directors quarterly.